-Oath of Office for Recently Elected Officers: Supervisor A, Kurt Johnson; Supervisor B, Jon Olson; Supervisor C, Mike Ruhland; and Treasurer, Peter Olson

 Chair Kurt Johnson called the September Board of Supervisors’ Meeting to order at 7:00 PM.
 Kurt declared that all officers were present.
 Those officers included: Supervisor Kurt Johnson, Supervisor Jon Olson, Supervisor Mike Ruhland, Treasurer Peter Olson, and Clerk Sandra Lee Olson.
 Two other individuals were in attendance.

 Following the Pledge of Allegiance, Mike Ruhland made a motion to accept the Agenda as printed.
 Jon Olson seconded the motion, which passed by a unanimous vote.